davenquinn/xenoliths/paper/text/chapters/05-discussion.md

-In @fig:cross_sections c and d we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009, for the dynamic response of normal thickness oceanic lithosphere following the crustal thickened oceanic plateau down the subduction zone.
+In @fig:cross_sections c and d we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009, for the dynamic response of normal thickness oceanic lithosphere following the thickened oceanic plateau down the subduction zone.
 Principal crustal responses are shown as large magnitude trench-directed extension coupled to regional extrusion of the underplated subduction channel schists, which was driven by suction forces of the retreating slab.
-In the @fig:cross_sections c to d transition, accelerated rollback is accomplished by duplex formation from Farallon plate mantle nappes.
+In the `Figure cross_sections{c} to {d}` transition, accelerated rollback is driven by duplex formation from Farallon plate mantle nappes.
 We suspect that mantle nappe detachment was controlled primarily by the temperature control on the brittle-plastic transition in olivine.
-For ca. 40-50 m.y. old oceanic lithosphere entering the subduction zone [@fig:cross_sections c and d], an estimated ~700-800 ºC control on this transition [@Warren2006; @Burgmann2008; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].
+For ca. 40-50 m.y. old oceanic lithosphere entering the subduction zone `[Figure cross_sections{c} and {d}]`, an estimated ~700-800 ºC control on this transition [@Warren2006; @Burgmann2008; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].
 We also suspect that the retreat of the slab as it